Todayβs blog article will look at distinct animals with the shortest lifespan.

 11. Ruby-throated Hummingbird

-It is quite unusual for a ruby-throated hummingbird to live as long as the oldest one ever recorded, which was nine years old.
+It is unusual for a ruby-throated hummingbird to live as long as the oldest one ever recorded, nine years old.

-These little birds have an average lifespan of about three to five years, which places them among the species of birds with the lowest lifespans ever recorded.
+These little birds have an average lifespan of about three to five years, placing them among the species with the lowest lifespans recorded.

 They are solitary birds that can travel great distances across the Gulf of Mexico, and the only time two of them will join together as a couple is when they are trying to mate.